sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

-When you re-enable the automation, contacts who were already entered into the series will continue where they left off.
+When you re-enable the automation, contacts who have already received emails in the series will continue where they left off.
 Contacts who met your entry criteria during the disabled period will not be added to the automation.
-For this reason, do not add users to lists that are used as the entry criteria for automations in a disabled state.
+For this reason, do not add users to lists that are used as the entry criterion for automations in a disabled state.

 </call-out>